 “The most common cause of amenorrhea is hypothalamic amenorrhea, caused by too few calories, too few carbs, weight loss, stress, or too much exercise,” Dr. Brown writes for Healthline.
 “Amenorrhea occurs due to the drop in levels of many different hormones, such as the gonadotropin-releasing hormone (GnRH), which starts the menstrual cycle.”

 Irregular or missed periods aren’t the only changes women have experienced while following a keto diet.
 According to the Keto Summit, other women have reported seeing a lighter or a heavier period while first starting out on the eating plan.
-Yet others have seen their period appear more frequently than they were happening before.
+Yet others have seen their period appear more frequently than before they started the plan.
+Sheesh!
 It’s no wonder why there’s a whole reddit thread called "Keto and menstruation," which is entirely devoted to discussing this wide range of experiences that women have had while on the diet.

 Here’s the good news: Once your body gets used to being in ketosis, your period will likely return to its regular routine, according to Perfect Keto.
 If it doesn’t, it’s possible that other stressors in your life may be responsible.
 Remember: Always talk to your doctor before starting any new diet, especially one as restrictive as keto.